Geometric Model Checking of Continuous Space: Introduction and Related Work

 Topology and simplicial complexes also play an important role in the domain of geographic information systems (GIS).
 In that domain of application simplicial complexes are used as an efficient data structure to store large geospatial data sets~\cite{Breunig2020} in 2D or 3D.
 They also form the core of several important tools in this domain such as the GeoToolKit~\cite{BalovnevBBCMPSSST04}.
 This could therefore be in principle another interesting domain of application for spatial model checking techniques, enriching the spatial query languages that are currently used in this database oriented domain.

-Model Checking of simplicial complexes is also the topic of recent work by Loreti and Quadrini~\cite{LoQ21}, developed independently from our work\footnote{See ~\cite{BCGGLM21} for an earlier version of the present paper}.
-Therein, a logic is defined, sharing similar syntax, but {\em not its semantics}, with the logic \SLCS\ used in the present paper{.} More precisely, the domain upon which formulas are interpreted, are not (sets of) points in polyhedra, but rather (sets of) simplices.
+Model Checking of simplicial complexes is also the topic of a recent, independently developed result by Loreti and Quadrini~\cite{LoQ21}.
+Therein, a logic is defined, sharing similar syntax, but \emph{not its semantics}, with the logic \SLCS\ used in the present paper{.} More precisely, the domain upon which formulas are interpreted, are not (sets of) points in polyhedra, but rather (sets of) simplexes.
 This is reflected by the choice of the adjacency relation between objects\footnote{Actually, the paper proposes three different relations, see Definition~1--3 therein.} giving rise to \emph{nearness} and \emph{reachability}.
 In contrast, the domain of interpretation of our spatial logic \SLCS\ are points of topological spaces, with polyhedral atomic valuations, and reachability is the classical topological notion, defined via paths.

 Looking at tools, perhaps closest to our work is the python library \texttt{pymeshlab}~\cite{pymeshlab}, which is able to programmatically modify 3D meshes based on pre-built operators (mostly traditional 3D imaging filters).
 Since also the selection of connected components is an operator of the library, we envisage that it could be possible, given an SLCS formula, to encode it as a python program containing \texttt{pymeshlab} functions, effectively using the library as a backend for \VoxLogicA.
-Indeed, using such a library within the context of a traditional programming language does not lay at the same level of abstraction of using a simple declarative language such as SLCS, with automatic parallelisation, and automatic memoization (caching) of intermediate results, so a direct comparison of the library and our tool would be misleading.
+Indeed, using such a library within the context of a traditional programming language does not lay at the same level of abstraction of using a simple declarative language such as \SLCS, with automatic parallelisation, and automatic memoization (caching) of intermediate results, so a direct comparison of the library and our tool would be misleading.